nobinalhussain/nobinalhussain/README.md

 Hi there!

 I'm Nobin Hussain Founder of Logistic SEO, which is a leading SEO agency in Bangladesh.
 I'm also known as Nobin Al Hussain.
-I have 2 years of experience in the SEO field.
+I have 2 years of experience in the SEO & Local SEO field.